-When Brené Brown took the stage, she started with a warm story of her family taking a two week vacation.
+When Brené Brown took the stage, she started with a warm story of her family taking a two-week vacation.
 This story was used to illustrate how people view and respond to vulnerabilities.
-She spoke of how her husband and her both responded to the same situation completely differently due to how they arrived at the situation.
+She spoke of how her husband and she both responded to the same situation completely differently due to how they arrived at the situation.
 Brown continued to explain why and how people deal with vulnerabilities being exposed.
 Through her training and experience, she has learned to recognize when she is reacting from a place of emotion.

 (by the way, for those of you who were at this talk, this is my SFD)

-“Everybody want more love, responsibility, success, etc. The only way to that is through vulnerability.” – Brené Brown
+“Everybody want more love, responsibility, success, etc. The only way to that is through vulnerability.”– Brené Brown

 The next session I attended was R “Ray” Wang’s wonderful presentation about Disrupting Digital Business.
 I’ve seen Ray speak a few times, and he never fails to impress.
 He said we are living in a post-sale, on-demand, attention economy.
 Using the iPhone as an example (a device that has destroyed 27 industries), Wang walked through 10 principles of digital disruption.
-He finished with explaining why and how companies need to adapt or be left behind.
+He finished by explaining why and how companies need to adapt or be left behind.
 Companies need to automate many of the ‘backroom” details and focus on branding.
 Wang also illustrated how Amazon is infiltrating many new industries.
 We are seeing the breakdown between technology and content.

 After lunch on day two, the HubSpot founders Dharmesh Shah and Brian (or Brain) Halligan took the stage to announce major new initiatives that HubSpot will soon be launching.
-But before that happened, we were all treated to a little bit of 8-bit video game adventure featuring the two visionaries.
+But before that happened, we were all treated to a little bit of an 8-bit video game adventure featuring the two visionaries.

 When Dharmesh took the stage, he took us through the history of the INBOUND event, and lead us into the Inbound.org community (and if you haven’t checked it out yet, you should do so now.
 Stop reading this and go register now!)
 He talked about the site being the home for the world’s best marketing content.
 The “best” content is determined by a vote each week by some of the brightest minds in marketing.
 There are three main areas where Inbound.org can benefit each of us:

-- Find the worlds’ best marketing content (700 pieces added every week)
+- Find the world’s best marketing content (700 pieces added every week)